 While you could visit Yosemite any time of year there are many reasons why you should visit Yosemite in Fall.
 One of the many reasons people visit Yosemite is for the spectacular views.

-With its green trees and grasses, it makes it a wonderful place to plan a trip and be at one with nature.
+With its green trees and grasses, Yosemite in fall makes it a wonderful place to plan a trip and be at one with nature.
 However, visit Yosemite in fall and these views take on a whole new dimension and meaning.

 The change of season means the park is at its most beautiful and one day is different from the next.